Spiritwalker (film): Production

 On January 21, 2019, it was reported that Lim Ji-yeon has joined Yoon Kye-sang as female lead for the film tentatively titled as 'Fluid Renegades'.
 Yoon Kye-sang has acted as a mirror in 7 roles as he wakes in a different body after every 12 hours.

 Filming began on January 15, 2019, after completion of casting line up.

 Release

-Spiritwalker had its premiere at 20th New York Asian Film Festival on August 22, 2021.
-It was also invited at 53rd Sitges Film Festival in 'Fantastic Panorama' section held from October 8 to 18, 2020.
-Apart from these festivals the film was invited to 5 other major film festivals as: 17th British Mayham Film Festival, the 35th German Fantasy Filmfest, The 6th London East Asian Film Festival, the 21st Trieste Science Fiction Film Festival, and the 41st Hawaii International Film Festival.
+Spiritwalker had its premiere at the 20th New York Asian Film Festival on August 22, 2021.
+It was also invited to the 53rd Sitges Film Festival in the 'Fantastic Panorama' section held from October 8 to 18, 2020.
+Apart from these festivals the film was invited to 5 other major film festivals as 17th British Mayham Film Festival, the 35th German Fantasy Filmfest, The 6th London East Asian Film Festival, the 21st Trieste Science Fiction Film Festival, and the 41st Hawaii International Film Festival.

-It has been sold to 107 countries before its theatrically release on November 24, 2021, in South Korea.
+It has been sold to 107 countries before its theatrical release on November 24, 2021, in South Korea.